Horbenkodev/hugo-blog/content/posts/time-quality-cost-which-ones-do-you-choose-for-your-app/index.md

 ---
+ceoTitle: "Time, Cost & Quality: Which to Choose for Your App?"
 title: "Time, Cost, Quality: Which Ones Do You Choose for Your App?"
 breadcrumbs: " Time VS Cost VS Quality"
 draft: false